aurelia/aurelia/docs/user-docs/app-basics/routing.md

 ### Named Route Parameters

 It is recommended that unless you do not know the names of the parameters, that you supply the names inside of your routed component using the static class property `parameters` which accepts an array of strings corresponding to parameters in your URL.

-While you can name them inline, specifying them inside of your component makes it easier for other people working in your codebase to determine how the component works.
+While you can name them inline, specifying them inside of your component makes it easier for other people working in your codebase to determine how the component work.

 {% tabs %}
 {% tab title="my-app.html" %}